 June 21st, First Day of Summer

 Chirping cicadas and tree toads masked the footfalls of the weary travelers on the long driveway leading to the cabin.
 The air was thick with heat, humidity and mosquitos.
-The lake just beyond the cabin appeared cool and welcoming.
-Under a canopy of pines and leafy green maple trees, they stood quietly – and watched.
+The lake just beyond the cabin looked cool and welcoming.
+Under a canopy of pines and leafy green maple trees, they stood in silence—watching.

-They slunk back deeper into the woods at the approaching sound of a truck kicking up gravel along the driveway.
+They slunk back deeper into the forest at the approaching sound of a truck kicking up gravel along the driveway.
 The crunch of the tires caught Danny’s attention, and he turned toward the path’s break in the trees.
-He set down his axe, pulled on his t-shirt and walked toward the truck that was now stopped on the gravel driveway.
+He swung the axe—embedding it into the log he was chopping, pulled on his t-shirt and walked toward the truck that had come to a stop on the gravel driveway.
 Detective Tom Keller and his black Labrador Gus stepped down from the vehicle.

-Their voices were low and hard to hear – some of the conversation was muffled – some was not.
-Tom did say the name “Marnie” and then he shrugged.
-He handed Danny a file, and Danny flipped through the pages.
-This was a familiar scene – the two detectives working a case – discussing leads and next steps.
+Their voices were low and hard to hear—their conversation muffled.
+Tom said the name “Marnie,” and then he shrugged.
+He handed his partner a file, and Danny flipped through the pages.
+This was a familiar scene—the two detectives working a case—discussing leads and next steps.
 Tom glanced up.
-His violet eyes surveyed the woods – a stormy expression clouded his face.
+His violet eyes surveyed the woods—a stormy expression clouded his face.

-Holding tight to her Border Collies’ leads, she had been standing here for at least an hour.
-Fatigued and anxious, she stood there beneath the trees waiting for the right opportunity – the right moment – or courage perhaps – to speak with Danny – to let him know she had returned to Creekwood.
-She didn’t have her words gathered yet.
+She held tight to her Border collies’ leads, and rolled her shoulders, easing her tired muscles following a long drive.
+Fatigued and anxious, she stood there beneath the trees waiting for the right opportunity—the right moment—or courage, perhaps, to speak with Danny, to let him know she had returned to Creekwood.
 What could she say?
 I’m sorry I took off and left you with only a letter, just didn’t seem enough.
-I left to protect you from my psycho brother – hmmm… that sounded weak.
-I left because everyone was in danger and I couldn’t bear anything happening to you again because I love you.
-That’s what she was planning to say – until she saw him.
-Until her heart caught in her throat and the fear of rejection seeped into her mind and she froze with uncertainty.
+I left to protect you from my psycho brother.
+Hmm… that sounded weak.
+Everyone was in danger and I couldn’t bear anything happening to you again because I love you.
+That’s what she was planning to say—until she saw him.
+Until her heart caught in her throat and the fear of rejection seeped in and she froze with uncertainty.
 C’mon, Reilly, suck it up!
 One foot in front of the other.
 Just move!

-Caught up in watching the two detectives and daydreaming about what once was and what the last several months had been, Marnie’s hold on Tater’s and Dickens’ leads slackened.
+Caught up in watching the two detectives and daydreaming about what was and what the last several months had been, Marnie’s hold on Tater’s and Dickens’ leads slackened.
 Tater jumped forward and pulled his lead out of Marnie’s hand.
-Dickens followed Tater – as he always did.
-Tater barked.
-Dickens yelped, and they both made a beeline for Danny and Tom.
-Mouth agape, Marnie, stood at the edge of the woods watching in horror as her Border Collies revealed her presence.
+Dickens followed Tater—as he always did.
+Tater barked, Dickens yelped, and they made a beeline for Danny and Tom.
+Mouth agape, Marnie stood at the edge of the forest, watching in horror as her Border collies revealed her presence.
 With resignation, she took one step forward.
-She had no choice but to step into the sunshine lighting the path to Danny Gregg’s cabin.
+She had no choice but to step into the sunshine, lighting the path to Danny Gregg’s cabin.

-The two men turned in tandem when they heard the familiar, excited barks of Tater and Dickens.
-Danny knelt on the path and held his arms out – Tater ran into his arms squiggling and whimpering.
-Dickens joined in and bumped his chin gently with his nose.
-Gus barked and leapt about excited to see his friends again.
+The two men turned in tandem when they heard the familiar and excited barks of Tater and Dickens.
+Danny kneeled on the path and held his arms out—Tater ran into his arms, squiggling and whimpering.
+Dickens joined in and bumped his chin with his nose.
+Gus barked and leapt about, excited to see his friends again.

-His eyes now focused on the path, Tom stormed across the trail and stared with disbelief into the face of his childhood friend, Marnie Reilly.
-Her strawberry blonde hair lighter – bleached and highlighted by the sun – had grown past the middle of her back.
-Her hair hung loose – her signature pony tail forgotten.
-She appeared tired but fit standing there in her tan cargo shorts, white tank top and hiking boots.
+His eyes now focused on the path, Tom stormed across the trail and stared with disbelief into the face of his childhood friend Marnie Reilly.
+Her strawberry blonde hair was lighter—bleached and highlighted by the sun.
+It had grown past the middle of her back and hung loose—her signature ponytail forgotten.
+She appeared tired but fit standing there in her tan cargo shorts, white tank top, and hiking boots.
 A smattering of freckles dotted her sun kissed nose.

-The dogs broke away from Danny, waggled their tails with excitement and ran to Tom – Tater nearly knocked him over with a friendly nudge.
-Tom barely noticed them – he just stood staring into Marnie’s face.
+The dogs broke away from Danny, waggled their tails with excitement, and ran to Tom—Tater nearly knocking him over with a friendly nudge.
+Tom ignored them—he just stood there, staring into Marnie’s face.
 His stern gaze shocked her.
-Tears welled up in her aquamarine eyes – she didn’t know whether Tom was going to hug her or throttle her.
+Tears welled up in her aquamarine eyes, and her bottom lip trembled.
+She didn’t know whether Tom was going to hug her or throttle her.

 “Where in the hell have you been?”
 Tom demanded, throwing his hands in the air.
 “For fuck’s sake, Marnie, we’ve been going crazy here!
 We didn’t know if you were hurt!
 We didn’t know if you were dead.
-You take off in the middle of the night, and leave a letter for us – with Carl?
+You take off in the middle of the night, and leave a letter for us—with Carl?
 What in the hell were you thinkin’?”
-Tom’s jaw clenched, and he his hands rolled into frustrated fists.
+Tom’s jaw clenched, and his hands rolled into frustrated fists.

 “Hey!
 Take it easy!”
-Danny said as he walked the distance between the woodpile and the path.
+Danny walked the distance between the woodpile and the path.

-Tom swung around – glaring at Danny.
+Tom swung around—glaring at Danny.
 “No!
 I don’t think I will take it easy.
-She took off, and didn’t think to get in touch all of these months.
+She took off, and didn’t think to get in touch after all these months.
 What the fuck is that?”
-Tom swung back around – his glare aimed at Marnie.
+He swung back around—his glare aimed at Marnie.

 Tater stopped next to Tom, nudged his hand with his nose, and then reached out a paw and placed it on his knee.
 Tom glanced down.
-Tater smiled up at him.
-Dickens pushed his head between Tom’s knees, sat, and then barked up at him.
+The Border collie smiled up at him.
+Dickens pushed his head between his knees, sat, and then barked up at him.

-She saw hurt in Danny’s eyes.
-Rather than hold his gaze, she bent, quickly grabbed hold of Tater’s and Dicken’s leads, and held tight.
+She saw the hurt in Danny’s eyes.
+Rather than hold his gaze, she bent, grabbed hold of Tater’s and Dicken’s leads, and held tight.